 Inspection and feedback

-Feedback will be given on a rolling base.
-If a student requests a review within 30 days after publication of the course results, a meeting with the convener of the course will be organized.
+Feedback will be given on a rolling base, primarily through Brightspace.
+If a student requests a review within 30 days after publication of the assessment results, a review will be organized.

 A wide variety of readings are assigned, most accessible to students via the Leiden University catalogue or open-access online.
 Exceptions that require purchase are Edward Said, Orientalism and Benedict Anderson, Imagined Communities.